;

 Take out a FREE 30 day membership trial to read the full report.

-DIY & Gardening sales declined
+DIY & Gardening sales improved

-Source: Retail Economics, ONS, seasonally adjusted
+Source: Retail Economics, ONS

 Latest monthly UK DIY & Gardening Sector Report